dbs-leipzig/gradoop/README.md

 ### [Gradoop Demo](https://github.com/dbs-leipzig/gradoop_demo)

-Demo application for Gradoop operators
+Demo application to show the functionalities of the grouping and query operator in an interactive web UI.

 ### Version History